The ILO Mission

-ILOA, with four active lunar missions and a robust Galaxy 21st Century Education program, continues to establish itself as a pioneer in Observation and Astronomy from the Moon.
-These four missions will enable the international ILOA teams the opportunity to participate and observe the Galaxy / Stars, local lunar environment, and Earth with various wavelengths, for differing durations, and from various lunar locations.
-They will also help to secure Hawaii’s leadership in Astronomy for the next 100 years.
+ILOA, with four active lunar missions - including 1 currently on the lunar surface - and a robust Galaxy 21st Century Education program, continues to establish itself as a pioneer in Observation, Astronomy and Communications from the Moon.
+These four missions will enable observations of the Galaxy / Stars, local lunar environment, and Earth with various wavelengths, for differing durations, and from various lunar locations.
+As ILOA is based on Hawai`i Island, the missions will also secure Hawaii’s leadership in Astronomy for the next 100 years.

-Human Service Mission to the ILO on Moon South Pole is being advanced to high priority through newly-developing collaboration / partnership with Golden Spike Company of Colorado, USA.
-ILOA hopes to advance this partnership by becoming the first non-founding equity investor in Golden Spike, after recently helping to fund a cutting-edge study, along with a distinguished team of organizations, to initiate development of a Human Lunar Lander.
+Human Service Mission to the ILO on Moon South Pole is being advanced to high priority through collaboration / partnership with Golden Spike Company of Colorado, USA.
+ILOA has advanced this partnership by becoming the first non-founding equity investor in Golden Spike, after helping to fund a cutting-edge study, along with a distinguished team of organizations, to initiate development of a Human Lunar Lander.
+ILOA & GSC have since been collaborating, via the Galaxy Forum program, on Global Outreach Campaign to garner support for both organizations.
 The goal of GSC and ILOA is to achieve a Human Moon mission within the decade.

 ILOA is teaming with the Google Lunar X Prize Team Moon Express on a precursor mission known as ILO-X. For this mission, ILOA will place a 7-cm optical telescope on the team’s lunar lander scheduled for 2015.